LOWER MANHATTAN | TUESDAY, JUNE 25, 2019 | 4 P.M. – 8 P.M. | FREE

 NIGHT AT THE MUSEUMS is produced by the Downtown Cultural Association and is part of the RIVER TO RIVER FESTIVAL 2019, featuring free arts events from June 18 to 29 throughout Lower Manhattan.
 For details, visit LMCC.net.

-China Institute is the go-to resource on China—from ancient art to today’s business landscape and its rapidly shifting culture.
-Its programs, school and gallery exhibitions bring to life the depth, complexity and dynamism of China.
-Tour the latest gallery exhibit “Art of the Mountain: Through the Chinese Photographer’s Lens” and enjoy a live-music performance.
-China Institute is located at 40 Rector Street, between West and Washington Streets. www.ChinaInstitute.org
+Founded in 1926, China Institute is a non-partisan organization that is the go-to resource on China.
+Its diverse programs, school, and gallery exhibitions bring to life the depth, complexity, and dynamism of China.
+Visitors can enjoy tours of our latest Gallery exhibit “Art of the Mountain: Through the Chinese Photographer’s Lens” alongside live Chinese music performances, art activities, and short films.
+Visit China Institute at 40 Rector Street, on the second floor. www.ChinaInstitute.org

 Federal Hall National Memorial features exhibits that present the history of Federal Hall, a museum and memorial to America’s first President and the beginnings of the United States.
 National Park Service Ranger-led tours will take place on the hour from 4:30 to 6:30 p.m., and the Junior Ranger program features activities for kids.
-Visitors can also take home a copy of the Bill of Rights. www.nps.gov/feha
+Visitors can also pick up a copy of the Bill of Rights as well as other giveaways.
+While supplies last. www.nps.gov/feha

-National Archives at New York City connects visitors to New York history.
-Engage with costumed historical interpreters to learn about democracy in action, the women’s suffrage movement and more.
-Visit the Learning Center to discover the many national treasures of New York.
-Go on an “Archival Adventure,” pull archival facsimile documents off the shelves, and other learning activities.
-In the Welcome Center, view original documents that explore records related to the Vietnam War, and begin a journey into family history research/genealogy in the Research Center by examining immigrant arrivals (including Ellis Island), federal census and naturalization (citizenship) records, plus so much more.
-Giveaways include tattoos, pencils and National Archives pins, while supplies last. www.archives.gov/nyc
+National Archives at New York City connects visitors to our nation’s history.
+This year our theme is Rebels and Revolutionaries and the historic strides they have taken throughout history.
+Engage with costumed historical interpreters throughout the building.
+Visit the Learning Center and discover the many national treasures of New York, go on an “Archival Adventure,” pull archival facsimile documents off the shelves, and other “revolutionary” learning activities.
+In the Welcome Center, view original documents that explore the Women’s Suffrage movement.
+In the Research Center, begin a journey into family history research/genealogy by examining immigrant arrivals (including Ellis Island), federal census and naturalization (citizenship) records, plus so much more. www.archives.gov/nyc

 National Museum of the American Indian, Smithsonian Institution illuminates through exhibitions and programs the diversity of Native peoples of the Americas, from the Arctic Circle to the southern tip of Patagonia.
-Activities and programming embrace the newly opened imagiNATIONS Activity Center, a family-friendly, interactive learning environment where the focus is Native innovations throughout history that shape the modern world.
-The museum is located at One Bowling Green within the historic Alexander Hamilton U.S. Custom House, across the street from Battery Park.
-Tours will also be offered on the hour from 5–7 p.m. of the museum’s exhibitions “Infinity of Nations” and “Transformer: Native Art in Light and Sound,” as well as the Custom House building itself.
+Experience the newly opened imagiNATIONS Activity Center, a family-friendly, interactive learning environment where the focus is Native innovations throughout history that shape the modern world.
+Also, view the “Infinity of Nations,” “Taíno,” and “T.C.
+Cannon” exhibitions, as well as the exquisite Alexander Hamilton U.S. Custom House.
+The museum is located at One Bowling Green.
 Please visit the calendar at AmericanIndian.si.edu for tour details.

-9/11 Tribute Museum is a project of the September 11th Families’ Association and offers visitors a place where they can connect with people from the 9/11 community: survivors, family members of lost loved ones, first responders, recovery workers, and people who live and work in Lower Manhattan.
-Visitors will learn about the historic events of that day, along with the personal experiences, the unprecedented rescue and recovery operations, and the tremendous spirit of support and generosity that arose after the attacks.
+9/11 Tribute Museum is a project of the September 11th Families’ Association and offers visitors a place where they can connect with people from the 9/11 community: survivors, family members who lost loved ones, first responders, recovery workers, and people who live and work in Lower Manhattan.
+Visitors will learn about the historic events of that day, along with the personal experiences of those who lived it, the unprecedented rescue and recovery operations, and the tremendous spirit of support and generosity that arose after the attacks.
 911tributemuseum.org

 NYC Municipal Archives at the NYC Department of Records and Information Services (DORIS) preserves and provides public access to historical records and information about New York City government.
 Its collections date from 1645 to the present.
-Records include office records, manuscripts, still and moving images, vital records, maps, blueprints and sound recordings. www.nyc.gov/records
+Records include official records, manuscripts, still and moving images, vital records, maps, blueprints, and sound recordings. nyc.gov/records.

-Poets House offers something for everyone in the wide and varied tradition of verse.
-Visitors can peruse the 70,000-volume poetry library and view exhibitions that focus on the physical and visual expression of poetry.
+Poets House, a national poetry library and poetry museum, offers something for everyone in the wide and varied tradition of verse.
+Visitors can peruse our 70,000-volume poetry library and view exhibitions that focus on the physical and visual expression of poetry.
 View archival materials from Poets House’s history, including handwritten correspondence from legendary poets and writers.
-Participate in a literary scavenger hunt: visitors will be given popular poems with several words missing and will have to find the poems within the books of Poets House’s extensive library. www.poetshouse.org
+We will be offering free book giveaways and various family-friendly activities emphasizing the similarities between libraries, museums, and poetry, of course.
+Poetshouse.org.

-The Skyscraper Museum, located in the world’s first, and foremost, vertical metropolis, celebrates New York City’s rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
-Visit the museum and join the Curator’s Tour, with founding director Carol Willis, of the special exhibition, “MILLENNIUM: Lower Manhattan in the 1990s,” at 5 p.m. www.skyscraper.org
+The Skyscraper Museum, located in the world’s first, and foremost vertical metropolis, celebrates New York City’s rich architectural heritage and examines the historical forces and individuals that have shaped its successive skylines.
+Visit the museum and join the Curator’s Tour, with founding director Carol Willis, of the special exhibition “Housing Density” at 5 p.m. skyscraper.org